buildpacks-community/kpack/docs/tutorial.md

      kubectl apply -f builder.yaml
      ```

-1. Apply a kpack image configuration
+6. Apply a kpack image resource

-    An image configuration is the specification for an image that kpack should build and manage.
+    An image resource is the specification for an OCI image that kpack should build and manage.

-    We will create a sample image that builds with the builder created in step five.
+    We will create a sample image resource that builds with the builder created in step five.

     The example included here utilizes the [Spring Pet Clinic sample app](https://github.com/spring-projects/spring-petclinic).
 We encourage you to substitute it with your own application.

-    Create an image configuration:
+    Create an image resource:

     ```yaml
     apiVersion: kpack.io/v1alpha2